Why weren't my recyclables collected?

 Where do I take my empty paint cans, empty propane tanks, old refrigerators?

-Empty and dried out paint cans without lids can be placed at the curb for collection.
+Empty and dried out paint cans without lids can be recycled by placing them in the blue box.

 Empty propane tanks can be disposed of at a Transfer Station (20-30 lbs only).